Graduate Teaching Assistant Ph.D. Student

 First Generation Story

 I was raised by a musician and a massage therapist, neither of whom went to college or pushed it on our family.
 I dropped out of college after my freshman year out of lack of interest, guidance, and fear of taking on more student debt.
-I chose to live and work abroad for several years and I attribute my time learning another language and exploring other cultures, jobs, and interests to what ultimately led me back to school.
+I lived and worked abroad for many years and I attribute my time learning two languages and exploring other cultures, jobs, and interests to what ultimately led me back to school.